Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 As large AI models integrate with wireless communication technologies, evaluating system performance and efficiency becomes crucial.
 This combination presents unique challenges in optimization, energy consumption, and communication efficiency.
 In WLAM, key performance indicators (KPIs) assess the effectiveness of system, stability, and training progress, providing insights into real-world application performance.
-Besides, these KPIs also guide the design and optimization of WLAM.
-The six KPIs are shown in Fig. \ref{kpi}.
+In this subsection, we expand upon the definitions of the six core KPIs shown in Fig. \ref{kpi}.
+We explicitly highlights their distinctions from traditional algorithms, the novel aspects introduced by WLAM, the inherent trade-offs, and critical areas for future optimization.